 SURGE: On the Potential of Large Language Models as General-Purpose Surrogate Code Executors

 SURGE evaluates LLMs’ ability to predict code execution across eight key areas.
 While they show promise, limitations prevent general-purpose surrogate execution.
+This is an extension of a course project that does not reflect the focus of my research.

 Goedel-Prover: A Frontier Model for Open-Source Automated Theorem Proving